RationAI/xopat/modules/README.md

 Registers `dataExportHandler` under arbitrary `key`. `dataExportHandler` is a function callback that will get called once a viewer export event is invoked.
 Should return a string that encodes the data to store.
 The data should not contain `` ` `` character.

+## Events
+Modules (and possibly plugins) can have their own event system - in that case, the `EVENTS.md` description should be provided.
+These events should be invoked on the parent instance of the 'module' and use the OpenSeadragon Event System.